Highlights and Initiatives

 High school students can take a variety of Career and Technical Education classes.
 During 2015-2016, a record number of 1,788 industry certifications were awarded.

-The NAMM Foundation has named RCPS one of the best communities for music education four years in a row.
+The NAMM Foundation has named RCPS one of the best communities for music education five years in a row.

 RCPS has Pre-AP/Honors Programs at all five middle schools.

-Each summer, we offer a six week summer enrichment program for rising first through rising 9th graders.
+Each summer, we offer a six week summer enrichment program for rising kindergarten through rising 9th graders.
 The program is free for RCPS students.

 FACTS ABOUT ROANOKE CITY PUBLIC SCHOOLS (RCPS)